cvgellhorn/cvgellhorn.github.io/src/content/projects/sturmfrei-website.md

 ![Sturmfrei Website](/projects/sturmfrei-compressed.jpeg)

 We recently launched our company website [sturmfrei.com.au](https://sturmfrei.com.au/).
-The website is built using [Astro](https://astro.build/) and the [AstroWind](https://github.com/onwidget/astrowind) theme.
+The website was built using [Astro](https://astro.build/) and the [AstroWind](https://github.com/onwidget/astrowind) theme.

 Certain styles have been updated and changed to better fit our vision and requirements.